-Many of the expats who find a job in Singapore are high earners who benefit from relatively low taxes and high disposable income.
-Still, comprehensive employment packages are increasingly reserved for those in the most senior positions.
+Many of the expats who find work in Singapore are high earners who benefit from relatively low taxes and high disposable income.
+Expats are advised to always negotiate for inclusive employment contracts, but prospective jobseekers in Singapore should be aware that comprehensive employment packages are increasingly reserved for those in the most senior positions.

 Job market in Singapore

 Expats, especially those working in Singapore's financial industries, shouldn’t struggle to find a job in the city-state's vibrant and rapidly growing economy.
 The bustling city-state has emerged as Southeast Asia’s premier banking and finance hub.

 Many international corporations have headquarters or regional bases here, as both the infrastructure and physical location make Singapore an ideal platform to reach the nearby Asian markets.
 Those prospective expats who work for one of these large multinational institutions should therefore consider transferring by way of their firm and potentially keep all existing benefits that they enjoy in their home countries.

 Many of the available jobs are still mainly in the financial sector with wealth-management firms, financial institutions, investment banks, insurance agencies and foreign exchange companies.
 There are also increasing opportunities in other areas of business, such as management, IT, logistics, pharmaceuticals, education, energy, construction and hospitality.

 A good starting point for expats and a helpful aid in the job search would be one of the countless employment agencies in Singapore.
 Employment agencies require the least legwork when it comes to securing a job.
 The biggest expat-recruiting industries are clustered around the technology, finance and logistics sectors, with engineering, IT and management skills particularly in demand.